Wasabi Wallet

 Announcements

 After two years, Wasabi Wallet has transformed its logo.
-The original green and orange shield its users have grown to recognize and love has been changed to a sleek and modern design, which includes an entirely new colour scheme and font as part of the ongoing evolution of the company’s brand.
+The original green and orange shield its users have grown to recognize and love has been changed to a sleek and modern design.

 Wasabi Wallet vs Electrum: What’s the Difference?